 playMGM Points can also be exchanged for Borgata comps, as well as accessories and electronics, such as tablets or cameras.

-All things considered, if you’d like to focus exclusively on online poker and you don’t really care about receiving the VIP treatment at the Borgata Hotel Casino & Spa, you should definitely stick to partypoker.
+All things considered, if you’d like to focus exclusively on online poker in New Jersey and don’t care about receiving the VIP treatment at the Borgata Hotel Casino & Spa, you should definitely stick to partypoker.
 However, if comps and live poker are your forte, registering an account with playMGM is a must.

-Each of the three sites on the Party/Borgata network handles its cash-outs and withdrawals separately.
+Each of the three sites on the partypokerNJ network handles its cash-outs and withdrawals separately.

 - Instant e-check/VIP Preferred (partypoker, Borgata, PlayMGM)